CMA-ES/libcmaes/README.md

 The library makes use of C++ policy design for modularity, performance and putting the maximum burden onto the compile-time checks.
 The implementation closely follows the algorithms described in (2) and (6).

 ### Authors
-libcmaes is designed and implemented by Emmanuel Benazera on behalf of INRIA Saclay / Research group TAO / LAL Appstats.
+libcmaes is designed and implemented by Emmanuel Benazera on behalf of Inria Saclay / Research group TAO / LAL Appstats.

 ### Build
 Beware of dependencies, typically on Debian/Ubuntu Linux, do: